souktha/souktha.github.io/misc/class_report_503/index.rst

          C = max_{p_1 \cdots p_n} I(X,Y)

-where X and Y are random variable representing the input and output respectively.
+where X and Y are random variables representing the input and output respectively.
 The optimization is taken all over the input probability distribution :math:`p = (p_1 \cdots p_n)` with the constraints :math:`p_i \ge 0, \sum_{j=1}^{n}p_j = 1` and the mutual information is defined as:

 .. math::